subhashsaran/Vending-Machine/README.md

 In terms of exploring the code a nice way to explore is to begin with the more simple components, the Coin and Product classes.
 These are the basic building blocks of the system as they make up the main things that are passed back and forth with the VendingMachine.

 From there the VendingMachine's public interface allows you to explore the interactions within the system.

+There are further comments within each class and the commit history contains relevant information regarding implementation at each step along the way so using `git blame` to see the commit that added a given line will provide useful information in the commit descriptions.

 ## Requirements